CLERK OF COURT & COMPTROLLER

 Tax Deed Sales: Canceled until further notice

-Good Friday holiday closure: The Clerk's offices will be closed in observance of Good Friday on Friday, April 10, 2020, and will re-open for limited business on Monday, April 13, 2020.
+Memorial Day holiday closure: The Clerk's offices will be closed in observance of Memorial Day on Monday, May 25, 2020, and will re-open for limited business on Tuesday, May 26, 2020.
 If you require assistance with processing Injunctions for Protection Against Violence, staff will be available to assist you during the closure from 7AM until 10AM at the Edgecomb Courthouse, 800 E Twiggs Street.

 Why are services affected?

 The Hillsborough County Emergency Policy Group (EPG) declared a local state of emergency to deal with the coronavirus (COVID-19) pandemic.

 The Clerk’s Office is closely monitoring the situation and taking steps to deal with the spread of COVID-19.
 We are working closely with our judicial and government partners on a coordinated response.